vinothje/ToDoApp/README.md

 ToDoApp
 =======
 I have now completed the edit feature by adding a new textbox and Edit Button.
+Description :
+       I have added a EditText box and a Button to edit the item.
+The action is single click on the list item.
+When an item from the itemlist is single clicked, the item will be displayed in the EditText box.
+User can edit the item and clicking the Edit Button will save the item to the itemlist.
+       I added the onclick event on the itemlist inline in activity java class.

 I am facing some issues in pushing the latest changes to Github.
 So i am pasting the Activity Java file below.
 Please review.
 I have also added the gif explaining the workflow of the app.

 package com.example.vijeevan.todoapp;